Teriks/pake/docs/source/multitasking.rst

 the inside of a task, you are in charge of synchronizing output to the task IO queue.

-Pake will synchronize writing a pake task's IO queue when the task finishes if you do not specify **--no-sync-output** on the command line, but it will not be able to synchronize the output from tasks you submit to its threadpool by yourself without your help.
+Pake will synchronize writing the whole task IO queue when the task finishes if **--no-sync-output** is not specified on the command line, but it will not be able to synchronize the output from sub tasks you submit to its threadpool by yourself without help.

-When doing multiple writes to :py:meth:`pake.TaskContext.io` from inside of a task submitted to :py:meth:`pake.MultitaskContext`, you need to acquire a lock on :py:attr:`pake.TaskContext.io_lock` if you want to sure all your writes show up in the order you made them.
+When performing multiple writes to :py:meth:`pake.TaskContext.io` from inside of a task submitted to :py:meth:`pake.MultitaskContext`, you need to acquire a lock on :py:attr:`pake.TaskContext.io_lock` if you want to sure all your writes show up in the order you made them.